aquabiba/Student_Management/README.md

 # Student_Management
-working the backend with springboot and JPA
+working only with the backend management, springboot and JPA.